Glossary

 A Working Capital Loan or WCL for short simply means a short-term loan that is used for financing a company's everyday operations.
 These loans are usually not used to buy long-term assets or investments and are, instead, used to provide the working capital that covers a company's short-term operational needs.

-Some lenders may call it a business term loan even though a term loan simply means a loan where the lender provides cash upfront and receives that money back through a series of smaller payments over a fixed certain amount of time(term) and can technically refer to a number of loan types.
+Some lenders may call it a business term loan (or Small Business Loan) even though a term loan simply means a loan where the lender provides cash upfront and receives that money back through a series of smaller payments over a fixed certain amount of time(term) and can technically refer to a number of loan types.

 With FindTheLoan.com you don’t have to worry about all the various terms used by different lenders - reach all our lending partners with just one submission to compare and Find The Loan you need.
-If you are looking for a loan, not using our platform and are concerned that you and your own relationship manager might not be talking about the same thing, send our glossary page to them!
+I

 Share on: